Harrypatria/EV-Optimization-Charging-Station/README.md

 - 6. Map this using Folium – think of heat maps/other ways to visualize the data
 - 7. Use k-means clustering to cluster those locations to create centers of zones containing good locations.
 Those zones, their centers and addresses will be the final result of our analysis.

+### Discussion
+While this project does a good job demonstrating how data science can be used to inform energy infrastructure siting decisions, the analysis could be improved in many different ways.
+A few are listed here but should not be considered an exhaustive list:
+- (a) Socio-economic as well as demographic factors need to be considered when prioritizing siting locations.
+Here is an excellent article summarizing policies and actions being taken to expand access to electric transporation among low income groups and apartment dwellers
+- (b) Siting analysis may need to take into considerations the practicality of EV charging installations - zoning permits, transmission capacity to support supply of electricity for EV charging etc. are some factors that could affect EV charging installations
+- (c) Demand for EV charging is another really important factor.
+If there are not enough EVs driving through the region that need to stop and charge - there may not be any incentive for installation of EV chargers.
+North Carolina DMV has recently started releasing EV registration data in NC counties .
+This could indicate how many EV owners currently reside in NC.
+Market research could also be performed to explore the out-of-state EV traffic passing through NC.

+### Conclusion
+This project provides a simple example of utilization of k-means clustering technique in the clean energy sector.
+Data cleaning and manipulation, application of algorithms, and subsequent data visualization are the primary steps involved in any problem that needs to be solved using data analytics.
+I hope that this notebook provides a source of reference for those starting to explore data-driven solutions to their business problems.